davidmerrick/micronaut-slack-starter/README.md

 1. Do a `./gradlew build` to generate kapt annotations
 2. Run tests as usual in IntelliJ

+# Running application locally

+Included in the build is Micronaut's Netty server.
+Invoke `./gradlew run` to start it on port 8080.
+Make sure to set the `SLACK_TOKEN` environment variable to your Slack app's token.

 # Compilation and deployment with GraalVM